horseee/LLaMA-Pruning/README.md

 ```bash
 python -m torch.distributed.launch --master_port 18101 --nproc_per_node 1 test_prune_model.py --save_ckpt_name llama_prune_1.7B --tokenizer_path ckpt/LLaMA/tokenizer.model
 ```

-Remember to modify the `ckpt_dir` and `tokenizer_path` to be your path of storing your LLaMA.
-The pruning ratio needs to be a multiple of n/64, where n is an integer.
+Please modify the `ckpt_dir` and `tokenizer_path` based on your LLaMA weights.
+The pruning ratio needs to be one of {n/64| n=1,2,3,...,63}.
 This relates to the partitioning of dimension in multi-head attention.

 ### 3. Finetuning